What is the farm bill? From food stamps to conservation efforts, a look at the massive legislation

 “The American people are finally back to work!” he tweeted.

-Fox News’ Adam Shaw and The Associated Press contributed to this report.
+Fox News’ Chard Pergram, Adam Shaw and The Associated Press contributed to this report.